Numbers 20 – The Beginning of the Last Year

 Now Moses sent messengers from Kadesh to the king of Edom.
 “Thus says your brother Israel: ‘You know all the hardship that has befallen us, how our fathers went down to Egypt, and we dwelt in Egypt a long time, and the Egyptians afflicted us and our fathers.
-When we cried out to the Lord, He heard our voice and sent the Angel and brought us up out of Egypt; now here we are in Kadesh, a city on the edge of your border.
+When we cried out to the LORD, He heard our voice and sent the Angel and brought us up out of Egypt; now here we are in Kadesh, a city on the edge of your border.
 Please let us pass through your country.
 We will not pass through fields or vineyards, nor will we drink water from wells; we will go along the King’s Highway; we will not turn aside to the right hand or to the left until we have passed through your territory.’”

-· First, from Egypt to Mount Sinai (Exodus 12:31 to 18:27).
+· Stage 1: From Egypt to Mount Sinai (Exodus 12:31-18:27).

-· Second, the sojourn at Mount Sinai (Exodus 19:1 to Numbers 10:10).
+· Stage 2: The sojourn at Mount Sinai (Exodus 19:1 to Numbers 10:10).

-· Fourth, the 38 years of wandering in the wilderness until the generation of unbelief had died (Numbers 15:1 to Numbers 20:13).
+· Stage 4: The 38 years of wandering in the wilderness until the generation of unbelief had died (Numbers 15:1-20:13).

-· Now, fifth, the second and final approach to the Promised Land (Numbers 20:14 to Joshua 2:24).
+· Stage 5: The second and final approach to the Promised Land (Numbers 20:14 to Joshua 2:24).

-c.
-Please let us pass through your country: All Moses asked for on behalf of Israel was the permission to pass through.
-They expected no provision from the Edomites, because they trusted God to provide all their needs.
+d.
+Please let us pass through your country: Moses asked for permission to pass through the land of Edom, located on the eastern side of south part of the Jordan River and the Dead Sea.
+Israel expected no provision from the Edomites because God provided all their needs.

-2. (18-21) The Edomites refuse passage to the Israelites.
+2. (18-21) The Edomites refuse passage to Israel.

 Then Edom said to him, “You shall not pass through my land, lest I come out against you with the sword.”
 So the children of Israel said to him, “We will go by the Highway, and if I or my livestock drink any of your water, then I will pay for it; let me only pass through on foot, nothing more.”
 Then he said, “You shall not pass through.”
 So Edom came out against them with many men and with a strong hand.
 Thus Edom refused to give Israel passage through his territory; so Israel turned away from him.